Bullsnake

 Bullsnake Distribution Map

-Statewide, except for the southeastern third of the state.
+Statewide, except for the southeastern quarter of the state.
 Most common along the western grassland areas of the state, with scattered locations throughout the Ozarks and northern Missouri.

-In Missouri, bullsnakes may be active from April through early November.
-They bask in the sun or search for food by day; at night they take shelter in mammal burrows, clumps of vegetation, in rock piles, or under objects.
-Commonly considered a prairie species, it also occurs in pastures, old fields, savannas, and along some river bluffs.
-It may also be found in open areas along the border of the Ozarks.
+In Missouri, bullsnakes may be active from late March to the middle of November.
+Most bullsnakes are seen in May and June.
+They bask in the sun or search for food by day; at night they take shelter in mammal burrows, in clumps of vegetation, in rock piles, or under objects.
+They may also climb into shrubs and trees.
+The head shape facilitates burrowing into loose soil.

 Life Cycle

-Courtship and mating occur in April and early May.
-Eggs are laid during June or early July, with 3-22 eggs per clutch.
-Female bullsnakes deposit their eggs in sandy or loose soil, in abandoned small mammal burrows, or under large stumps or logs.
-The eggs adhere to each other after being laid.
-Hatching occurs in late August through September.
-The color of hatchlings is like that of adults, except their blotches are somewhat lighter.
+Courtship and mating occur in April and May.
+Eggs are laid during June or July, with 4–21 eggs per clutch.
+Female bullsnakes deposit their eggs in sandy or loose soil, in nests excavated by the female in loose soil, or in abandoned small mammal burrows, or under large rocks, stumps, or logs.
+Hatching usually occurs in late August through September.

 Because of the large number of crop-destroying rodents it eats, this species is a valuable neighbor to farmers.
 It is the most economically beneficial snake species in Missouri, and rural Missourians should make every effort to protect it.